rbaumgar/monitor-demo-app/application-monitoring.md

 ...
 ```

- Since we have set up Prometheus Adapter to collect the user metrics, we no have *pods/my_http_requests*pods, which measures requests per second over a 2 minuteperiod.
+ Since we have set up Prometheus Adapter to collect the user metrics, we no have *pods/my_http_requests*pods, which measures requests per second over a two minute period.

 ## Create Horizontal Pod Autoscaler

 Now we are at the last step of the setup.
-Create a Horizontal Pod Autoscaler(HPA) to scale the sample application depended on the load, scaled by the user metrics *my_http_requests*.
+Create a Horizontal Pod Autoscaler (HPA) to scale the sample application depended on the load, scaled by the user metrics *my_http_requests*.

 ```shell
 cat <<EOF | oc apply -f -